How we take responsibility for the confidentiality of person-identifiable data.

 Any deliberate breach of confidentiality, inappropriate use of health data, staff records or business sensitive/confidential information, or abuse of computer systems is a disciplinary offence, which could result in dismissal and must be reported to an appropriate line manager and via the NHSCFA Information Security Incident reporting process.
-Where a duty of confidence is broken or breached, civil legal action may be taken against those responsible to secure financial recompense.
+Where a duty of confidence is broken or breached, civil legal action may be taken against those responsible in order to secure financial recompense.

 Section 170 (1) of the Data Protection Act 2018 - Unlawful obtaining etc. of personal data, states it is an offence for a person knowingly or recklessly: